 PHAs perform the unique mission of providing decent, safe rental housing for very low-income families, elderly, and persons with disabilities.
 There are over 19,000 public housing units in the State of Maryland housing over 47,000 people.
 These units are an important resource for some of the State’s most vulnerable populations.
 DHCD wants to support and encourage the preservation, rehabilitation, and transformation of public housing resources and the coordination with such HUD programs as the Choice Neighborhoods/HOPE VI and Rental Assistance Demonstration.

-To qualify for participation as a Local Small Business, the applicable entity must be headquartered in Maryland with fewer than 500 employees, that fits the Small Business Administration’s definition of a small business, and has a community focus (locally-owned, invested, controlled, serving a specific area) with measurable economic impacts that enhances stability while creating jobs and opportunities for community residents.
+To qualify for participation as a Local Small Business, the applicable entity must certify that they are headquartered in Maryland with fewer than 500 employees, fit the Small Business Administration’s definition of a small business, and demonstrate a community focus (locally-owned, invested, controlled, serving a specific area).

 Points may be awarded for the categories described below when the project involves: